avajs/ava/docs/03-assertions.md

 If multiple assertion failures are encountered within a single test, AVA will only display the *first* one.

 Assertions return a boolean indicating whether they passed.
 You can use this to return early from a test.
-Note that this does not apply to the "throws" assertions.
+Note that this does not apply to the "throws" and `snapshot()` assertions.

 ## Assertion planning